-After getting the values of the efficiency function and smoothing constant, you can now calculate the KAMA indicator values.
+After getting the values of the efficiency function and smoothing constant, you can now calculate the Kaufman’s Adaptive Moving Average indicator values.
 The formula is as follows:

 KAMAi = KAMAi-1 + SC x (Price – KAMA i-1)

-The KAMA indicator can also be applied to a chart.
-The trader enjoys the option of customizing the indicator, specifying its parameters in the properties dialog box.
-The main parameters to be customized include the calculation and appearance.
-The customer is required to specify the number of periods in the calculation parameter.
-The default number for the value is 14, but experienced traders can select any value between 2 and 1000.
+The KAMA indicator can easily be applied to a chart.
+The trader enjoys the option of customizing the indicator by specifying its parameters in the properties dialog box.
+The main parameters to be customized include the calculation periods and appearance of the indicator.
+Traders can specify the number of periods to apply Kaufman’s Adaptive Moving Average to in the calculation parameter.
+The default number of periods is 14, but traders can select any value between 2 and 1000.

 When the Kaufman’s Adaptive Moving Average indicator is represented on a chart, traders can use it to analyze the behavior of a market and predict future price movement.
 The KAMA indicator can be used to identify existing trends, indications of a possible impending trend change, and market reversal points that can be used for trade entries or exits.